isomerpages/moe-necrg/_ne-related-lj-for-students/Aviation/Changi Airport Singapore: Planning the Best Airport of the Future.md

 **Details**

 The programme will be a sit down sharing session conducted by our Airport Managers, followed by a Q&A session.
-Participants will be able to get first-hand understanding from subject matter experts and discover how CAG strives to be champions of excellence, innovators of experience and creators of community across the diverse realms of airport management.
+Participants will be able to get first-hand understanding from subject matter experts and discover how CAG strives to be champions of excellence, innovators of experience and creators of community across the diverse realms of airport managemen
 **Learning Objectives**

 * Gain insight on the key airport planning philosophy and design principles